 - Prime Access Consulting, accessibility specialist

 I spearheaded the development of this project from conceptualization to launch.
-In the role as project manager and user experience lead, I worked with a team of two developers and two content specialists to conduct user research, design prototypes, develop content, and ultimately oversee the development of an iOS app.
+In the role as product manager and user experience lead, I worked with a team of two developers and two content specialists to conduct user research, design prototypes, develop content, and ultimately oversee the development of an iOS app.